marco-porro/robotics-imitation-learning-baselines/README.md

   * **`eval exp/`** (Ablation studies and experiments):
     * Contains alternative evaluation loops used to introduce disturbances and to conduct extra experiments.

+Inside each subfolder is present an additional readme file that details how to use each code.

 ## 🛠️ Prerequisites

 Before running any notebook, ensure you have: